joaompinto/ProtoSSH/README.md

 # ProtoSSH

-This a proof-of-concept implementation of an SSH Client using Python (Windows Only).
+This a Proof-Of-Concept implementation of an SSH client using Python.

 # How to test